Superman Returns: Plot

-Superman has been missing for five years, since traveling to the location where astronomers believed they had discovered the remains of Krypton.
-During his absence, Superman's nemesis Lex Luthor was released from prison and married a rich widow to obtain her fortune upon her death.
-Superman, having failed in his quest to find surviving Kryptonians, returns to Earth and, as Clark Kent, resumes his job at the Daily Planet in Metropolis.
-He subsequently learns that Lois Lane is now engaged to Perry White's nephew Richard, with whom she has a five year old son named Jason, and has won the Pulitzer Prize for her article "Why the World Doesn't Need Superman."
-Meanwhile, Luthor travels to the Fortress of Solitude and steals Kryptonian crystals, which he uses for an experiment that causes a power outage on the East Coast.
-The power loss interferes with the flight test of a Space Shuttle to be launched into space from its piggy-back mounting on an airliner, occupied by Lois Lane, who is covering the shuttle story.
-Clark flies into action as Superman and stops the plane from crashing onto a baseball stadium.
+Superman has been missing for five years, ever since he traveled to the location where astronomers believed they discovered the remains of Krypton.
+His arch-nemesis, Lex Luthor, has recently been released from prison and married a wealthy widow to inherit her fortune upon her death.
+Having failed to find any surviving Kryptonians, Superman returns to Earth and resumes his job at the Daily Planet in Metropolis as his alter-ego Clark Kent.
+There, he learns that the woman he loves, Lois Lane, is engaged to Perry White's nephew, Richard, with whom she has a 5-year-old son, Jason.
+She has won the Pulitzer Prize for her article "Why the World Doesn't Need Superman."
+Luthor travels to the Fortress of Solitude and steals Kryptonian crystals, which he uses for an experiment that causes a power outage on the East Coast.
+The power loss interferes with the flight test of a Space Shuttle to be launched into space from its piggy-back mounting on an airliner occupied by Lois, who is covering the story.
+Clark flies into action as Superman, launching the shuttle into the sky and stopping the plane from crashing.

-The world rejoices at Superman's return, but he has difficulty coping with the fact he feels those he was once close to have moved on from him.
-With Superman distracted by an out-of-control vehicle (a diversion involving Luthor's henchwoman, Kitty Kowalski), Luthor steals Kryptonite from the Metropolis Museum of Natural History.
-Perry then assigns Lois to interview Superman while Clark investigates the blackout.
-Lois and Jason inadvertently board Luthor's yacht and are captured after Lois decides to hold interest in the blackout story, which she connects to Luthor's experiment.
-He reveals to them his grand scheme of using one of the stolen Kryptonian crystals, which he has combined with the Kryptonite, to grow a new continental landmass in the Northern Atlantic Ocean that will supplant the continental United States and kill millions of innocent people.
+The world rejoices at Superman's return, though he has difficulty coping with the fact that those he was once close to have moved on from him.
+When Superman gets distracted by an out-of-control vehicle, a diversion involving Luthor's henchwoman, Kitty Kowalski, Luthor steals Kryptonite from the Metropolis Museum of Natural History.
+Perry assigns Lois to interview Superman, while Clark investigates the blackout.
+Lois and Jason inadvertently board Luthor's yacht and are captured after Lois decides to hold an interest in the blackout story, which she connects to Luthor's experiment.
+He reveals to them his plan to use one of the stolen Kryptonian crystals, which he has combined with the Kryptonite, to grow a new landmass in the Atlantic Ocean that will supplant the United States and kill billions of people.

-Seeing Jason seemingly have a slight reaction to Kryptonite, Luthor asks who Jason's father really is; Lois asserts that the father is Richard.
-The crystal begins to create Luthor's new landmass, while Lois attempts to escape but is attacked by a henchman.
-Jason throws a piano at the henchman, killing him and confirming that Superman is his father.
-Meanwhile, Superman is attempting to minimize the destruction in Metropolis caused by the new landmass' growth when Richard arrives in a sea plane to rescue Lois and Jason.
-Superman soon arrives to help and then flies off to find Luthor.
+Seeing young Jason react to Kryptonite, Luthor asks Lois who his father is; Lois asserts that his father is Richard.
+The crystal begins forming Luthor's landmass as Lois attempts to escape.
+She is attacked by one of Luthor's henchmen, but a piano slams into the henchman from off-screen, originating from where Jason sits while the ship rocks in the waves.
+Meanwhile, Superman attempts to minimize the destruction in Metropolis caused by the new landmass's growth, and Richard pilots a seaplane to rescue Lois and Jason.